You started a blog, found a great WordPress theme, figured out how to use WordPress and wrote your first post.

 By networking and getting to know your blogger friends.

 When I started Twins Mommy, I did not know any mom bloggers except for a few work at home moms.

 So I searched and found other mom bloggers and made sure to follow them and comment on their posts and email them.

 Over time I was able to collaborate with them and feature them on my blog (and then I would be featured on their blog!).

-For example, Jen of Women Winning Online featured me in her post about what top bloggers should focus on this year.
-I was featured along with some other awesome bloggers!
+For example, Jen of Women Winning Online featured me in her post about what top bloggers should focus.
+This was way back in 2017 and I was featured along with some other awesome bloggers!

 When the bloggers in that post share that on social media, there will be more eyes will be on Jen’s blog.

 Video is sooo the new thing now!
 Didn’t you know?? 🙂

 For this introvert, it’s been a challenge to be on video or do video lessons or FB lives.
 I’m still learning, but I’m not shying away from this medium.

 If you want your blog to grow, you need to step out of the box and try new things.
 Video is an easy way to get started.